PetrovaValerie/task-manager/README.md

 - search for tasks

-- actions have been saved in localStorage
+- actions have been saved in the localStorage

 </div>